Symphony No. 9 (Vaughan Williams): Critical reception

 According to Vaughan Williams's biographer Michael Kennedy, after the first performances, "there was no denying the coolness of the critics' reception of the music.
 Its enigmatic mood puzzled them, and more attention was therefore paid to the use of the flügel horn and to the flippant programme note."
 The flügelhorn player at the premiere remarked that all the press coverage was about the instrument, to the detriment of serious discussion of the symphony as a work.
 An example of what Kennedy describes as the composer's flippancy in his programme note concerns the instrumentation:

 In the American journal Notes, R. Murray Schafer commented that although most libraries would wish to acquire the score because of Vaughan Williams's reputation as a symphonist, "I find it difficult...to discover much more than a numerical value in the work".
-He complained about the saxophones and flügelhorn: "all this extra color seems to be employed simply in thickening the middle-orchestra texture. … The formal mastery is still present, but I don't think it saves the work".
+He complained about the saxophones and flügelhorn: "all this extra color seems to be employed simply in thickening the middle-orchestra texture. ...
+The formal mastery is still present, but I don't think it saves the work."
 Other critics in America were more impressed.
 In the Musical Courier, Gideon Waldrop described the symphony as "a work of beauty ... lyricism, sheer tonal beauty and thorough craftsmanship were in evidence throughout" and in The New York Times, Harold C. Schonberg wrote that "the symphony is packed with strong personal melody from beginning to end ...
 A mellow glow suffuses the work, as it does the work of many veteran composers who seem to gaze retrospectively over their careers ... the Ninth Symphony is a masterpiece".

 In the decades following his death, the music of Vaughan Williams was to a considerable extent ignored by musical academics and critics, although not by the public: his music remained popular in the concert hall and on record.
 In the mid-1990s the critical and musicological tide turned in his favour.
 So far as the Ninth Symphony was concerned, the earlier view that it said nothing new began to be supplanted by the recognition that although it was, as The Times put it in 2008, "the synthesis and summation of all that had gone before", the music was visionary, violent, elusive and ambiguous.
-In 2011, in a note for the San Francisco Symphony Orchestra, Larry Rothe wrote, "Like Beethoven’s final symphony, this one portrays huge conflicts and superhuman striving.
+In 2011, in a note for the San Francisco Symphony, Larry Rothe wrote, "Like Beethoven's final symphony, this one portrays huge conflicts and superhuman striving.
 Then, in its midst, a light-drenched seascape unfolds, but the vision retreats as suddenly as it appeared.
 Vaughan Williams had not composed music so angry and assertive since his Sixth Symphony".
 Frogley and others believe that the work became better understood once the programmatic element became widely known.